tbartold/DevelopingDataProducts/ShinyHappyPeople.md

 Don't forget to smile when you're exploring it.
 It will only take a short time, and it will make me happy that you played with it.

-The complete code for this presentation is at [GitHub](http://github.com/tbartold/DevelopingDataProducts)
+The complete code for this presentation, and the app itself, is at [GitHub](http://github.com/tbartold/DevelopingDataProducts)